 The development of efficient catalysts for electrochemical hydrogen evolution is essential for energy conversion technologies.
 Molybdenum disulfide (MoS2 ) has emerged as a promising electrocatalyst for hydrogen evolution reaction, and its performance greatly depends on its exposed edge sites and conductivity.
 Layered MoS2 nanosheets supported on a 3D graphene aerogel network (GA-MoS2 ) exhibit significant catalytic activity in hydrogen evolution.
 The GA-MoS2 composite displays a unique 3D architecture with large active surface areas, leading to high catalytic performance with low overpotential, high current density, and good stability.

-Zhang, J, Chen, S, Xie, X, Kretschmer, K, Huang, X, Sun, B & Wang, G 2014, 'Porous poly(vinylidene fluoride-co-hexafluoropropylene) polymer membrane with sandwich-like architecture for highly safe lithium ion batteries', JOURNAL OF MEMBRANE SCIENCE, vol. 472, pp. 133-140.View/Download from: UTS OPUS or Publisher's site
+Zhang, J, Chen, S, Xie, X, Kretschmer, K, Huang, X, Sun, B & Wang, G 2014, 'Porous poly(vinylidene fluoride-co-hexafluoropropylene) polymer membrane with sandwich-like architecture for highly safe lithium ion batteries', JOURNAL OF MEMBRANE SCIENCE, vol. 472, pp. 133-140.View/Download from: Publisher's site

-Zhang, J, Sun, B, Huang, X, Chen, S & Wang, G 2014, 'Honeycomb-like porous gel polymer electrolyte membrane for lithium ion batteries with enhanced safety', Scientific Reports, vol. 4, pp. 1-7.View/Download from: UTS OPUS or Publisher's site
+Zhang, J, Sun, B, Huang, X, Chen, S & Wang, G 2014, 'Honeycomb-like porous gel polymer electrolyte membrane for lithium ion batteries with enhanced safety', Scientific Reports, vol. 4, pp. 1-7.View/Download from: Publisher's site

 Lithium ion batteries have shown great potential in applications as power sources for electric vehicles and